DigiBP/Team-24DIGIBP2/README.md

 One of the tasks that required attention was the generation of invoices created through the timesheets.
 The timesheets needed to be Created, Compiled, Checked and Reviewed which would then present information relevant to create the Invoices necessary so project expenses could be delivered to relevant project owners.

-Our project aims to streamline and automate the payroll processing, timesheet creation, and invoice generation.
+Our project SmartInvoice aims to streamline and automate the payroll processing, timesheet creation, and invoice generation.
 We will digitalize their existing processes through Camunda and Make which will not only simplify these processes but also enhances accuracy and accessibility.

 There is no existing process model or workflow integration at Nish.
 Therefore, the Group created a best effort AS-IS BPMN process with the information they received from Jan.
-As-IS Process Description